 5. THE GERMANS, THE FRENCH, GENDER, AND THE ENGLISH COUNTRYSIDE

-Barney Sherman: That’s fascinating about importing and the empire!
+Barney Sherman: That's fascinating about commodities and the empire!
 Let me ask about changes in English ideas of the German and the French in music.
-You write that before the War, the English would sometimes put down pastoral styles for being "too French," which they felt to be too “soft” and also “effeminate”—and British men in this era were very much wanting to be “manly.”
+You write that before the War, the English would sometimes put down pastoral styles for being "too French," which they felt to be too "soft" and also "effeminate"—and British men in this era were very much wanting to be "manly."
 But with the First World War, Germany has become the enemy and France has now become the ally—did that have any influence on how the British felt about the music of these countries?

 Eric Saylor: There is a bit of that.
 For the British, from at least the 1890s on, the big point of comparison in terms of overall power is Germany.
 The British are constantly comparing themselves against them in terms of military might, economic power, and cultural sway.
 In music, they're looking to create a style or a musician capable of achieving respect from the Germans.
 That's what they want more than anything else, and they constantly come back to that point of comparison.
 German music at the time often has powerful Romantic qualities, and some English composers are trying to match that—Edward Elgar in his symphonic works and Vaughan Williams in his first two symphonies as well.